mrbarge/mod-discovery/README.md

 # ModPlayer - Daily Mod Music Discovery

+> *MAJOR DISCLAIMER* - If it wasn't already completely obvious, this is an extremely vibe-coded experiment via Claude Code.
+> Just putting that out there first and foremost!

 A lightweight web-based application for discovering and rating module music files from the Mod Archive.
 Each day, the app presents a curated selection of 3-5 modules to listen to and rate.

 ## Overview